needle-mirror/com.unity.netcode/Documentation~/getting-started.md

 }
 ```

-Next lets make sure we can send input from the client to the server.
-To do this we create a `ICommandData` struct.
-This struct will be responsible serialize and deserialize our input data.
+Next, you need to create an `ICommandData` struct to make sure you can send input from the client to the server.
+This struct is responsible for serializing and deserializing the input data.
+Create a script called *CubeInput.cs* and write the `CubeInput CommandData` as follows:

-We can create the script `CubeInput.cs` and write our CubeInput CommandData.

 ```c#
 public struct CubeInput : ICommandData<CubeInput>